Extra bike places

 It's sometimes difficult to explain to people from the UK or USA just how much cycling there is here, both in the cities and in small towns.
 Cycling is incredibly popular in this country.
 It's not just an incremental difference, but a staggering one.
 What's more, cyclists are very well looked after, and not only at railway stations.
 Come and see it for yourself.

 Judy went to Beilen and took some photos of the new cycle parking.
-You can see the new tulip style bike racks to the right (old ones in the very foreground of the photo).
+You can see the new tulip style bike racks under cover in the photo to the right.

 You can tell this is all very new because the sand still hasn't settled between the tiled surface.